Bilaterally Slimmable Transformer for Elastic and Efficient Visual Question Answering: Related Work

 \section{Related Work}

-In this section, we first briefly review previous studies on VQA, especially those approaches with Transformer architectures.
+In this section, we first briefly review previous studies on VQA, especially the approaches with Transformer architectures.
 After that, we discuss related work on efficient neural networks and slimmable neural networks.

-\textbf{Visual Question Answering (VQA):} The VQA task, which aims to answer a free-form question in natural language with respect to a given image, has been of increasing interest over the last few years.
+\textbf{Visual Question Answering (VQA).} The VQA task, which aims to answer a free-form question in natural language with respect to a given image, has attracted increasing interest over the last few years.
 The core of VQA lies in two lines of research, namely multimodal fusion and attention learning.
-For multimodal fusion, early methods use linear models with element-wise summation or multiplication to fuse the features from different modalities \cite{zhou2015simple}\cite{antol2015vqa}.
-To better characterize the second-order interactions between multimodal features, Fukui \emph{et al.} \cite{fukui2016multimodal}, Kim \emph{et al.} \cite{kim2016hadamard}, and Yu \emph{et al.} \cite{yu2017mfb} devise different multimodal bilinear pooling models, respectively.
-For attention learning, question-guided visual attention on image regions has become a standard component in many early VQA approaches.
-Chen \emph{et al.} introduce a question-guided attention map to project the question embeddings into the visual space and obtain a dynamic convolutional kernel to focus on specific image regions \cite{chen2016attention}.
-Yang \emph{et al.} propose a stacked attention network to iteratively learn visual attention on different levels \cite{yang2016stacked}.
+For multimodal fusion, early methods used linear models with elementwise summation or multiplication to fuse features from different modalities \cite{zhou2015simple}\cite{antol2015vqa}.
+To better characterize the second-order interactions between multimodal features, Fukui \emph{et al.} \cite{fukui2016multimodal}, Kim \emph{et al.} \cite{kim2016hadamard}, and Yu \emph{et al.} \cite{yu2017mfb} devised different multimodal bilinear pooling models.
+For attention learning, question-guided visual attention over image regions became a standard component of many early VQA approaches \cite{yang2016stacked}\cite{yu2020reasoning}.
+Yang \emph{et al.} proposed a stacked attention network to iteratively learn visual attention on different levels \cite{yang2016stacked}.
 More recently, co-attention models that consider both textual and visual attention have been proposed.
-Lu \emph{et al.} introduce a hierarchical co-attention learning paradigm to learn image attention and question attention iteratively \cite{lu2016hierarchical}.
-Yu \emph{et al.} decouple the co-attention learning into a question self-attention stage and a question-conditioned visual attention stage and optimize the two stages in an end-to-end manner \cite{yu2017mfb}.
+Lu \emph{et al.} introduced a hierarchical co-attention learning paradigm to learn image attention and question attention iteratively \cite{lu2016hierarchical}.
+Yu \emph{et al.} decoupled the co-attention learning into a question self-attention stage and a question-conditioned visual attention stage and optimized the two stages in an end-to-end manner \cite{yu2017mfb}.
 The aforementioned co-attention models are \emph{coarse-grained} in that they neglect the multimodal interactions at a fine-grained level (\emph{i.e.}, word-region pairs).
-To address this issue, Nguyen \emph{et al.} \cite{nguyen2018improved} and Kim \emph{et al.} \cite{kim2018bilinear} introduce dense co-attention models that establish complete interactions among word-region pairs.
+To this end, Nguyen \emph{et al.} \cite{nguyen2018improved}, Kim \emph{et al.} \cite{kim2018bilinear}, and Liu \emph{et al.} \cite{liu2020visual} introduced dense co-attention models that establish dense interactions among word-region pairs.